Payout Gini: Is Numerai Becoming Winner-Take-All?

 The two lines track each other closely.
 Payout Gini sits slightly above stake Gini across most rounds.
 The red-shaded region shows where the system amplifies concentration; the gap is narrow, typically 1--3 percentage points.
 Stake inequality explains most of payout inequality.

 This fits the mechanics.
 Payout equals stake times score times the payout factor.
 If scores are roughly similar across models, as metric convergence suggests, then payout inequality mirrors stake inequality with small amplification from score variance.
-Large stakers do not earn higher percentage returns.
-They earn more absolute NMR because they stake more.
-The same pattern shows up in the payout ROI by stake tier chart.
+This chart does not prove large stakers earn higher percentage returns; it shows they receive more absolute NMR because they put more NMR at risk.
+The percentage-return question is better handled by the payout ROI by stake tier analysis.

 Who Captures the Payouts?